bitmakerla/estela/installation/README.md

-  This system is used to manage the execution of the scrapy jobs, as well as the management of the services and deployments of the API module and the Queuing module.
-  Estelar was thought to work with Kubernetes, but any other orchestrator can be used (soon).
+  This system is used to manage the execution of the scrapy jobs, as well as the management of the services and deployments of the API module and the Queuing module. estela was thought to work with Kubernetes, but any other orchestrator can be used (soon).
-  The system cab be managed by a cloud provider, e.g. [EKS](https://aws.amazon.com/eks/), or by your local computer, e.g.[minikube](https://minikube.sigs.k8s.io/).
+  The system cab be managed by a cloud provider, e.g. [EKS](https://aws.amazon.com/eks/), or by your local computer, e.g. [minikube](https://minikube.sigs.k8s.io/).

 - **SQL Relational Database**: